 COMPREHENSIVE PERFORMANCE EVALUATION PROCESS

-AComprehensive Performance Evaluation will include evaluation of all eight (8) state criteria.
+Comprehensive Performance Evaluation will include evaluation of all eight (8) state criteria.
 All eight (8) teaching criteria must contribute to the performance evaluation and must be completed at least once every six (6) years.
 Classroom teachers who are provisional under RCW 28A.405.220 and any classroom teacher who received a comprehensive performance rating of Unsatisfactory – 1 or Basic - 2 in the previous school year must follow the comprehensive performance evaluation process.

 Required Observations.
 During each school year all classroom teachers shall be observed for the purposes of evaluation at least twice each school year in the performance of their assigned duties.